sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

      - `internal` - for internal Sourcegraph usage
    - `instance_size` - bundle size of this intance
    - `user_level_telemetry` - if user-level telemetr is enabled (provided in the issue)
+   - `plg_trial` - if this is coming from automated PLG flow

    via command line: